codio/knowledge/source/instructors/authoring/assessments/llm-free-text.rst

 4. Review the student's answer and preliminary results.

    - In the **Feedback** section, you can update or modify the feedback displayed to the student.
-   - In the **Test Cases** section, accept or modify individual test cases by clicking the checkbox.
+   - In the **Test Cases** section, review each test case and check the checkbox to accept it, or uncheck to reject it.
 You can also adjust the points and grading rationale for each.
    - Once finished, click **Apply Grade** in the bottom right.

    .. image:: /img/guides/llmfreetexttestcases.png